Amorphous solid: Nano-structured materials

 Amorphous materials will have some degree of short-range order at the atomic-length scale due to the nature of intermolecular chemical bonding.
 Furthermore, in very small crystals, short-range order encompasses a large fraction of the atoms; nevertheless, relaxation at the surface, along with interfacial effects, distorts the atomic positions and decreases structural order.
-Even the most advanced structural characterization techniques, such as X-ray diffraction and transmission electron microscopy, have difficulty distinguishing amorphous and crystalline structures at short-length scales.
+Even the most advanced structural characterization techniques, such as X-ray diffraction and transmission electron microscopy, can have difficulty distinguishing amorphous and crystalline structures at short-size scales.

 Characterization of amorphous solids

 Due to the lack of long-range order, standard crystallographic techniques are often inadequate in determining the structure of amorphous solids.
 A variety of electron, X-ray, and computation-based techniques have been used to characterize amorphous materials.
 Multi-modal analysis is very common for amorphous materials.

 X-ray and neutron diffraction

-Unlike crystalline materials which exhibit strong Bragg diffraction, the diffraction patterns of amorphous materials are characterized by broad and diffuse peaks.
+Unlike crystalline materials, which exhibit strong Bragg diffraction, the diffraction patterns of amorphous materials are characterized by broad and diffuse peaks.
 As a result, detailed analysis and complementary techniques are required to extract real space structural information from the diffraction patterns of amorphous materials.
 It is useful to obtain diffraction data from both X-ray and neutron sources as they have different scattering properties and provide complementary data.
 Pair distribution function analysis can be performed on diffraction data to determine the probability of finding a pair of atoms separated by a certain distance.
 Another type of analysis that is done with diffraction data of amorphous materials is radial distribution function analysis, which measures the number of atoms found at varying radial distances away from an arbitrary reference atom.
 From these techniques, the local order of an amorphous material can be elucidated.